jensenzhng/personal-website-react/README.md

 ## Future
 This site's always a work in progress, I'm always looking to add cool stuff to it :)
-- [ ] Rework tech stack part of page
+- [x] Rework tech stack part of page
 - [ ] Contact me part of page
+- [ ] Add more projects to portfolio
-- [ ] Possible TypeScript rewrite
+- [ ] Spotify section with my favorite songs :)

 ## Special thanks ❤️
 - [Particles.js library](https://github.com/VincentGarreau/particles.js/)